winterstein/react-game-engine/src/book/chapter1.md

 |Dinosaur teddy|Rubik's cube|Baby doll| >> inventory

 #### {if |Dinosaur teddy|}
 The dinosaur teddy is fierce but cuddly.
-You feel your `courage` increase. {courage += 1}
+I feel my `courage` increase. {player.courage += 1}

 #### {if |Rubik's cube|}
-Playing with the Rubik's cube will focus.
-Your `knowledge` increases slightly. {knowledge += 1}
+Playing with the Rubik's cube will focus my mind. {player.knowledge += 1}

 #### {if |Baby doll|}
 Care is something you can practice, just like sports.
-Playing with the baby doll will boost your `understanding`. {understanding += 1}
+Playing with the baby doll practices caring for others. {player.understanding += 1}

 ### Packing